C19473194/fyp/README.md

 ### Installation

-1. Clone the repository:

-2.Navigate to the project directory:
+1. if you already have cloned the repo and checkout to develop branch  navigate to the project directory:
   # cd your-repo
-3.Install dependencies:
+2.Install dependencies:
   # npm install
-4.In the project directory, you can run:
+3.In the project directory, you can run:
   # npm start

 Runs the app in the development mode.\